 Lynn Comella, Ph.D. is an associate professor of gender and sexuality studies in the department of interdisciplinary, gender, and ethnic studies at the University of Nevada, Las Vegas.
-An expert on the adult entertainment industry, her research explores a number of broad sociological themes, including the relationship between sexual politics and consumer culture.
+An expert on sexual economies and the adult entertainment industry, her research has been featured in the New York Times, Washington Post, Rolling Stone, The Atlantic, Jezebel, BUST, and more.

 She lives in Downtown Las Vegas with her husband and their three mischievous cats.

 For media and press inquiries, or to book an event or lecture, please send an email to firstname.lastname@example.org.
 For press copies of Vibrator Nation, please contact Laura Sell at Duke University Press (email@example.com).